 This is also when payment will be discussed and made.
 If you are planning a private or communal cremation, you must pay for both the vet and cremation services.
 Payment for the euthanasia may be made directly to Dr. Ullrich and the payment for cremation services may be made via cash, check or credit card to Heart’s Companion.

-Dr. Ullrich may provide materials including articles about the emotions of euthanasia and dealing with grief.
+Dr. Ullrich will provide materials including articles about the emotions of euthanasia and dealing with grief.
 If you have other pets or children, materials about pets and children in grief can be provided.